CORVID WEBSITE PRIVACY STATEMENT

 There are two different types of cookies: (1) session cookies are temporary, and erased when you close your browser and (2) Persistent cookies remain on your hard drive until you erase them or they expire.

-Session cookies allow users to be recognised within a website so any page changes or item or data selection you do is remembered from page to page.
+Session cookies allow users to be recognized within a website so any page changes or item or data selection you do is remembered from page to page.
 We use session cookies which only last for your online session and disappear from your computer or device when you close your browser

 Corvid also uses persistent cookies to determine whether there has been any contact between your computer and us in the past.
 Cookies are only valid for your computer.